venkatagandi/react-complete-web-app-development/docs/NESTED-COMPONENTS-2.md

             }
     });
  ```
- so we pass the handleNewInfo function through props from container component to the representational component.
+ so we pass the container component function through props  to the representational component.

- This inturn will be called back through props , like in the above example
+ As stated in the above example,

- this.handleNewInfo - belongs to master component which is being passed to the prop of GreeterFrom ( here the prop is onNewName)
+ this.handleNewInfo - which belongs to master component  is passed to the prop of GreeterFrom ( here the prop is onNewName)

 Then from the GreeterForm component we call the this.onNewName(name,message)